) 'unofficially' kicks off the fourth quarter earnings season

 current +0.4%.
 As is typically the case each quarter, most

-calls is always very important, but it will be even more critical
+is always very important, but it will be even more critical this

-this earnings season.
-In the current post-Reg FD environment,
+earnings season.
+In the current post-Reg FD environment, company

-company guidance has become the primary tool through which
+guidance has become the primary tool through which managements

-expectations for the coming quarters appear unusually optimistic
+the coming quarters appear unusually optimistic relative to what

 We will know more in the coming days as the earnings picture

 evolves.
 But all indications are that estimates need to come down